sachini-tech/AntiMPmod/README.md

 © 2018 Agrawal and Raghava.
 Use, distribution, or reproduction in other forums is permitted provided the original authors and publication are credited.

----

-## Acknowledgements

-Supported by:

-* Department of Science and Technology (DST-INSPIRE) Fellowship
-* J. C. Bose National Fellowship, Department of Science and Technology (DST)

 We acknowledge all researchers whose published work on antimicrobial and chemically modified peptides contributed to this dataset, and the developers of SATPDB, PEPstrMOD, PaDEL, and OpenBabel tools used in this study.